When it’s chilly outside, the best thing you can do is break out your go-to dutch-oven chili recipe and let it simmer slowly by your campfire.

-Whether you’ve got some ground venison from your last hunt or just bought some ground beef from the grocery store (remember, coarse ground makes all the difference), this recipe does the trick to keep everybody warm.
+Whether you’ve got some ground venison from your last hunt or just bought some coarse ground beef from the grocery store (coarse grind makes a big difference), this recipe does the trick to keep everybody warm.

 If you want to make your chili hotter or milder, just adjust the amount of jalapeno or cayenne pepper you’re using.
 Leaving the seeds in the jalapenos will amp up the heat too.